-Lamb and mutton vs Beef - Health impact and Nutrition Comparison
+Lamb vs. Beef — Health Impact and Nutrition Comparison

-Lamb is higher in calories, fats, including saturated, polyunsaturated fat and cholesterol, essential amino acids, and most vitamins.
-At the same time, beef is richer in protein due to more non-essential amino acids, iron, zinc, and vitamin B6.
+Lamb is higher in calories, and fats, including saturated, polyunsaturated fat and cholesterol, essential amino acids, and most vitamins.
+At the same time, beef is slightly richer in protein due to more non-essential amino acids, as well as in iron, zinc, and vitamin B6.